jmettraux/aac_magic/src/_descriptions_in.md

 A caster with Magic-1 or better may control the flow of light turning the pole into a microsope or a telescope.

-The caster may consume 1 WP to bend the pole, bow-like, but it won't turn into an endoscope.
+The caster may consume 1 CP to bend the pole, bow-like, but it won't turn into an endoscope.

 Can be prolonged for free with a main action and a successful difficulty 6 skill check, same attribute modifier as used when weaving.